GEOSwift/GEOSwiftMapKit/README.md

 To make a contribution:

 * Fork the repo
-* Start from the `develop` branch and create a branch with a name that describes your contribution
+* Start from the `main` branch and create a branch with a name that describes your contribution
+* Run `$ xed Package.swift` to open the project in Xcode.
-* Run `$ carthage update`
+* Run `$ swiftlint` from the repo root and resolve any issues.
+* Update GEOSwiftMapKit.xcodeproj: After making your changes, you also need to update the Xcode project.
+You'll need a version of Carthage greater than 0.36.0 so that you can use the `--use-xcframeworks` option.
+Run `$ carthage update --use-xcframeworks` to generate GEOSwift.xcframework and geos.xcframework.
+Then open the GEOSwiftMapKit.xcodeproj and ensure that it works with your changes.
+You'll likely only need to make changes if you've added, removed, or renamed files.
 * Sign in to travis-ci.org (if you've never signed in before, CI won't run to verify your pull request)
-* Push your branch and create a pull request to develop
+* Push your branch and create a pull request to `main`
 * One of the maintainers will review your code and may request changes
 * If your pull request is accepted, one of the maintainers should update the changelog before merging it